Mou Waho Island

 Ridgeline Adventures; New Zealand Mountain Film Festival Trust; Wānaka Wastebusters (via our Carbon Offset initiative for their Unpackit Awards Campaign travel); Rotary Wānaka; Aspiring Wealth Management.

 With Otago Fish & Game

-Otago Fish & Game initiated this project and we are excited to be helping them restore the wetland area near the source of Bullock Creek.
-The project requires an initial clean-up of the wetland and then re-vegetation with the appropriate native plants can begin.
+Otago Fish & Game initiated this project and we helped them restore the wetland area near the source of Bullock Creek.
+The project required an initial clean-up of the wetland and then re-vegetation with the appropriate native plants began.
 A major benefit of the planting is that it will help keep the creek clean and pure.
-The creek is an important community asset and a public walkway will be created so everyone can enjoy the wetland.
+The creek is an important community asset and the public walkway is a great way for everyone to enjoy the wetland.

 We acknowledge sponsorship support from our local free-ski athlete Sam Smoothy.

 This project is now managed by the Friends of Bullock Creek.

 Sam Smoothy, Craig Fahey, Wānaka Residents Association, Anonymous donors, Department of Corrections, Million Metres Project, Dr Maggie Lawton memorial donations, Friends of Bullock Creek.